Winter Weather Heating Tips:

-We suggest having your Heating system inspected annually for extending the life of equipment, efficiency, and SAFETY.
+First and foremost, we suggest having your Heating system inspected annually for extending the life of equipment, efficiency, and safety.

 To our Valued Customers and E-News Subscribers...

 This is a special message from the Service Department at Hannabery HVAC

 - It is very important to remember that if you have a heat pump, all snow and ice needs to be cleared from the top and all sides of the unit.